UANATACA/RA-REPO/ra_gui.md

 <div id="REPPJqscd" style="padding-top: 60px;"><h2>REPPJqscd<h2></div>

-Certificate of the legal entity representative issued on a smartcard or on a cryptographic token and intended for authentication and eletronic signature.
+Certificate of the legal entity representative issued on a smartcard or on a cryptographic token and intended for authentication and electronic signature.

 <table>
 <th>Field</th>